 Lux is a registered trademarks of Phenomenex.
-Axia is a trademark of Phenomenex.
+SecurityGuard and Axia are trademarks of Phenomenex.
 TurbolonSpray is a registered trademark and AB SCIEX, API 3000, and Turbo V are trademarks of AB SCIEX Pte.
 Ltd. AB SCIEX is being used under license.